HL7-UK/UK-Core-Access/input/pagecontent/patient_index.md

 For example, when a Consumer sends the request `GET https://fhir.example-provider.nhs.uk/Patient?gender=female` the Provider would respond with a Bundle containing Patient resources with gender `female`. [[Example](Bundle-Response-patientsearchbygender.html)]

-#### birthdate
+#### Patient birthdate
-The Provider may support search by patient birthdate:
+The Provider SHOULD support search by patient birthdate:
 ```
 GET [base]/Patient?birthdate=[date]
 ```